-10 Must there be a written employment contract?
+Must there be a written employment contract?
 If yes, what essential terms are required to be evidenced in writing?

 Statutory law requires only that those parts of employment contracts relating to fixed terms (including mandatory retirement clauses) and post-termination covenants not to compete be in writing to be enforceable.
 The written form requires the exchange of one or more hard copies with original handwritten (wet) signatures of the employer and the employee on the same hard copy.
 Fixed terms may alternatively be agreed upon by using qualified electronic signatures.
-Regardless, written employment contracts for all employees are still best practice.
-Written employment contracts are also a way to comply with the Documentation Act, which requires employers to provide to employees written summaries (hard copy with wet employer signature) of the essential terms of the employment relationship, including, at a minimum:
+Written employment contracts have the benefit that they are also a way to comply with the Documentation Act, which requires employers to provide to employees written summaries (hard copy with wet employer signature) of the essential terms of the employment relationship, including, at a minimum:

-- the names and addresses of the parties; - the employment commencement date; - for fixed-term contracts, the termination date or the envisaged term of employment; - the place of employment or, if an employee will be employed at more than one location, the information that the employee may be required to work at various locations or shall be free to choose the place of employment; - a brief characterisation or description of the work to be performed; - the term of any agreed probationary period;

-- the composition and the amount of remuneration, including overtime, allowances, bonuses, special payments and all other components that have to be stated individually, as well as their due dates and the mode of payment; - the agreed working hours, agreed breaks and rest periods and certain additional information in case of agreed shift work; - if agreed, the possibility to order overtime and the conditions under which overtime may be ordered; - the annual vacation; - any entitlement to training provided by the employer; - where applicable, the name and address of any external company pension carrier; - the procedure to be followed by the employer and the employee when giving notice to terminate, which must at least include the written form requirement for the termination notice, the notice periods and the three-week period for filing a termination protection claim in court; and - a general reference to applicable collective bargaining and works agreements.
+- the names and addresses of the parties; - the employment commencement date; - · for fixed-term contracts, the termination date or the envisaged term of employment; - the place of employment or, if an employee will be employed at more than one location, the information that the employee may be required to work at various locations or shall be free to choose the place of employment; - · a brief characterisation or description of the work to be performed; - the term of any agreed probationary period; - the composition and the amount of remuneration, including overtime, allowances, bonuses, special payments and all other components, each to be stated individually, as well as their due dates and the mode of payment; - the agreed working hours, agreed breaks and rest periods and certain additional information in case of agreed shift work; - if agreed, the possibility to order overtime and the conditions under which overtime may be ordered; - · the length of the annual vacation; - · any entitlement to training provided by the employer; - where applicable, the name and address of any external company pension carrier; - the procedure to be followed by the employer and the employee when giving notice to terminate, which must at least include the written form requirement for the termination notice, the notice periods and the three-week period for filing a termination protection claim in court; and - a general reference to applicable collective bargaining and works agreements.

 The employment contract should be fully executed prior to the agreed start date, regardless of the various deadlines under the Documentation Act (first day of employment, or seven days or one month from the agreed start date).
+Where the employment contract has been signed electronically, the employer is still required to provide the required written summary of the essential terms (eg, by delivering to the employee a printed copy of the employment contract that has additionally been signed by an employer representative's hand).
 Changes to essential terms are required to be provided in writing on the effective date at the latest.
 Failure to provide an essential term to the employee or failure to do so correctly, completely, in writing or in good time is an administrative offence that may be punished with a fine of up to €2,000.